-Alexander Ford was appointed as the President of Myriad Genetic Laboratories, Inc. ("MGL"), a wholly owned subsidiary of Myriad, effective July 1, 2015.
+Alexander Ford, President of Myriad Genetic Laboratories, Inc. ("MGL"), a wholly owned subsidiary of Myriad, has served in his current role since July 1, 2015.
 Mr. Ford joined Myriad in June 2010.
 Before being named to his current position, he served as the Chief Commercial Officer of MGL.
 Prior to joining Myriad, Mr. Ford held leadership positions at Novartis, Sanofi-Aventis, Nektar Therapeutics and Pfizer in the areas of Marketing Research, Product Marketing, Managed Care, Sales and Business Development.
 He has more than 25 years of experience in the pharmaceutical and biotechnology industries.
 Mr. Ford received his B.A. degree in Communications from the University of North Carolina, Wilmington and his M.A. degree from New York University.